-in April and May
+in June and July

 The islands lie just off the Queensland coast and offer calm and protected waters and a huge selection of anchorages.
 You have access to over 90 different islands in the National Park all fringed with coral reef.
 Whitehaven Beach is regarded as one of the world’s most beautiful beaches and a must see for all travellers in this area and is easily accessed by boat from a protected anchorage a short walk away.
 Along with the golden sandy beaches that you would expect, the Whitsundays boast unparalleled fringing reefs, making them a delight for snorkelers and diving enthusiasts.
 Tropical fish and turtles are abundant, and frequent sightings of dolphins and humpback whales are only a few of the marvels you are likely to experience here.